HunterHeston/hunterheston/README.md

 ### Hello! 👋

-I'm currently working as an embedded software engineer from Orlando Florida.
+I'm currently working as an Software Engineer in San Francisco.

 ### You can find me at:
 * [hunterheston.com](https://hunterheston.com)